hansroh/skitai/README.rst

 .. code:: python

-  from skitai.saddle import Saddle from decorative import views, apis
+  from skitai.saddle import Saddle from tasks import views, apis

   app = Saddle(__name__)

 That's it.

-If app scale is more bigger scale, decorative can be expanded to sub modules.
+If app scale is more bigger scale, tasks can be expanded to sub modules.

 .. code:: bash

-  decorative/views/index.py, regist.py, search.py, ...
+  tasks/views/index.py, regist.py, search.py, ...
-  decorative/apis/codemap.py,
+  tasks/apis/codemap.py,
-  decorative/helpers/utils.py, ...
+  tasks/helpers/utils.py, ...

 And import these from app.py,

 .. code:: python

-  from decorative.views import index, regist, ...
+  from tasks.views import index, regist, ...
-  from decorative.apis import codemap, ...
+  from tasks.apis import codemap, ...

 Some more other informations will be mentioned at *App Decorating* section again.